 “I wrote the fourth Mercy Row novel as a prequel.
 There was a character in the first book that intrigued me.
 I wanted to see how he got to Philadelphia from his home in Ireland and how he met the father of the man who would become the leader of the Irish Gang of North Philly.
 It turned out to be an epic taking him on an action-packed adventure around the world before he settled in Kensington,” Hallman said.

-Hallman also wrote Philly Tales 1940s - 1970s.
-The book includes 46 true stories about growing up in Philadelphia.
+Hallman also wrote Philly Tales 1940s - 1970s and Philly Tales Book Two.
+Each book includes 46 true stories about growing up in Philadelphia.
+Also, see the Philly Tales Coloring Book.

-The Mercy Row series including the prequel The Potato Thief and Philly Tales 1940s-1970s are available on Amazon.com (www.amazon.com/default/e/B00J606XOW/) in print, eBook and audiobook formats.
+The Mercy Row series, including the prequel The Potato Thief and Philly Tales 1940s - 1970s and Philly Tales Book Two, and the Philly Tales Coloring Book are available on Amazon.com (www.amazon.com/default/e/B00J606XOW/) in print, eBook and audiobook formats.